-Place all of your ingredients into a pot.
+Place all of your ingredients into a large pot.

 Fill up your tomato sauce can with water and add that as well.